 Move-in day at your new Florida State University apartment is such an exciting time for you and your roommates, but it does come with a few new challenges.
-Afterall, you're going to be sharing a kitchen, laundry room, and living room with a group of people you have just met.
+Afterall, you're going to be sharing a kitchen, laundry room, and living room with a group of people you have just met, unless you choose a single bedroom apartment near FSU.
 Try these tips to help get you and your new roomies off to a good start in your apartment with roommate matching.

 1. Ask questions